BigShots-Golf/electron-edge-js/README.md

 ## Building

-To build the app for the latest Node version, 15.0.1 as of 2020-10-28, with the latest Electron version of 10.1.5, using Visual Studio 2019 or VS Code, enter the following in the base directory of the application:
+To build the app for the latest Node version, 15.0.1 as of 2020-10-28, with Electron version 10.1.5, enter the following command in the base directory of the application:

 ```bash
 node-gyp configure build --target=v10.1.5 --dist-url=https://electronjs.org/headers -v15.0.1